 This seems an important message, if I understand it correctly–let’s not get so worked up about misrepresentations of biology and identity and instead challenge the political and economic inequalities that make these identity-as-biology appeals necessary.
 However, this is a quite different project from incorporating complexities into anthropological accounts.

 Exotic No More: Anthropology on the Front Lines (2002)

 The Guild: This book is pink, and tries to aim at students who might not take more anthropology courses.
 The articles do not have footnotes and references, although some of the writing is still dense.
 I taught this book just after it came out in 2002, and found it strangely already dated.
 The book came out shortly after the September 2001 attacks, but of course could make no reference to them.
 Certainly, anthropology was “exotic no more,” but it was also a time when politicians revved up the rhetoric of civilization-versus-savagery yet again, and it seemed to catch this collection off-guard.
-Also in retrospect, the subtitle “anthropology on the front lines” seems strange, as it would not be long before the controversies over anthropology and the Human Terrain System (see The Human Terrain System and Anthropology and the Zero Anthropology blog-posts by Maximilian Forte).
+Also in retrospect, the subtitle “anthropology on the front lines” seems strange, as it would not be long before the controversies over anthropology and the Human Terrain System (see The Human Terrain System and Anthropology).
 Finally, Ulf Hannerz’s assessment of the title rings true:

 When the Royal Anthropological Institute of Great Britain and Ireland commissions a volume to present a more current understanding of the discipline, it gives it the title Exotic No More–once again providing above all a negative statement, which might at worst be taken to mean that anthropology has given up its attempt to understand human lives across boundaries and is now all “anthropology at home.”
 The wide-ranging contents of the book in question show that this is not the case, but I would have preferred a more positive formulation up-front.
 (Anthropology’s World